Aim High (TV series)

 Aim High (22K夢想高飛 (22K Meng Xiang Gao Fei)) is a 2014 Taiwanese romantic-comedy television series produced by Sanlih E-Television.
 Starring Summer Meng, Chris Wang, Kuo Shu-yao, and Lego Lee as main leads with Lyan Cheng and Huang Wei Ting as main supporting cast.
-The original title literally translates to "22K Dream Fly High", 22K is in reference to the median salary for recent college graduates entering the workforce in Taiwan.
+The original title literally translates to "22K Dream Fly High".
+22K was a reference to the median salary for recent college graduates entering the workforce in Taiwan.

-Filming began on October 14, 2014, the drama will be filmed as it airs.
-First original broadcast began October 24, 2014 on SETTV channel airing every Friday at 10:00-11:30 pm.
-Original broadcast completed on March 13, 2015 with 20 episodes total.
+Filming began on October 14, 2014, and the drama was filmed as it aired.
+First original broadcast began October 24, 2014 on SETTV channel, airing every Friday at 10:00-11:30 pm.
+Original broadcast completed on March 13, 2015, when the last of the 20 episodes aired.

 Synopsis

 Four friends at the end of their junior year of college dreams of success and landing that perfect job.
-Each one has a detailed perception of what they want to be, however once they graduate from college reality sets in when they enter the work force.
+Each has a detailed perception of what they want to be, however once they graduate from college and enter the workforce reality sets in.
 All four are struggling by in dead end jobs.
 Only Xu Yi Fen is still holding on and chasing her dream of being an app developer and creating her own app.
-Soon hotshot app developer Yu Qi Feng sees potential in her and gets her hired at his company.
+Soon hotshot app developer Yu Qi Feng sees potential in her and hires her at his company.